 As a related initiative, the national school meals programme Qali Warma decided to review the situation of food consumption among students who were participating in the school meals programme in metropolitan Lima and the effect of servings in the programme.
 The consumption study, carried out with WFP and other partners, concluded that Qali Warma did not contribute to worsening the problem of overweight in the city.
 On the contrary, children who consumed the programme servings showed better coverage rates of their energy and fat requirements.
-The study also determined the nutritional status of schoolchildren in accordance with anthropometric and biochemical markers.
+The study also determined the nutritional status of schoolchildren in accordance with anthropometric and biochemical markers.1 have also been implemented as part of this strategy.
+While the strategy shows strong national commitment, it still needs to be fully implemented.
+Both examples illustrate the importance of multisectoral strategies and coordination to support child health and development through school meals programmes.

-&lt;sup>1 WFP, Qali Warma, UNDP.
+WFP, Qali Warma, UNDP.
 2016.
 Estudio: Caracterización del consumo alimentario de los usuarios del Programa Nacional Qali Warma y la contribución de la ración entregada por el programa, escolares en Lima Metropolitana.